 A good forecasting tool should enable reps to figure out which activities and deals to focus their efforts on.
 Not only that, it should also stop any last-minute surprises from crawling out of the woodworks and causing issues.
 The ideal scenario is to see issues arise from a mile away and be able to alter processes preemptively.

 Here’s what to look for in a sales forecasting tool:

 Using lead enrichment, you can collect information from your contact’s social media accounts.
-For example, if you use LinkedIn as part of your lead nurturing activity, you can monitor their interactions and join in on conversations from your CRM.
+For example, if you use LinkedIn as part of your lead nurturing activity, you can monitor your client's interactions and join in on conversations via your CRM.

 This also allows you to engage with leads when they move to a new company.
-Furthermore, this social media data can provide a more detailed picture of your existing buyer personas.
+Furthermore, this social media data can provide a more comprehensive picture of your existing buyer personas.

 Understand your requirements before selecting a CRM platform, so you know what will work for you and your organization’s needs.

 Select a platform that will fit your sales organization structure and help you reach your goals.

 Here, we’ll outline the vendor criteria and selection workflow.
 By following each step, you’ll be in a position to choose the right platform.